ji-zai/personal-site/content/essays/seek-truth.md

 When you try to understand how a system works, you won’t be able to build a complete understanding of it all at once, rather it’s an iterative process.

 You uncover truths one after the other, and as you do, you develop a more complete understanding of the system you’re seeking the truth about.
-### A truth has a value.
+### A truth has a sense of value.

-To see what this looks like in practice, let’s use an example: a person, Alice, who wants to get across a body of water, who doesn't know anything about how to do so.

-For Alice,

 - Similar to the “similarity function”, our “value” function is also subjective (one person’s trash is treasure for another), but it’s different for a very different reason: not some inherent difference in how we cluster truths, but rather due to differences in wants.
 - A person with the same want, at same magnitude will eventually converge on the same value for a truth.
 (This is good - this also applies for clustering!).
 - Take the example of all world leaders who want to keep their civilization alive will eventually value the truths about a nuclear weapon similarly (given enough truth seeking).
 - For the sake of discussion, let’s use a number to denote what the value of a truth is for a given person.

+To see what this looks like in practice, let’s use an example: a person, Alice, who wants to get across a body of water, who doesn't know anything about how to do so.
 ### Truths are clustered

 Similarity function: a sense of similarity between truths.